How to get from Cartagena to Tayrona National Park?

-When travelling the 240 km from Cartagena to Tayrona National Park, you have 2 options: a 5-hour minivan ride to Tayrona Park entrance El Zaino or a 5.5-hour bus journey, but you may have to transfer in Santa Marta.
-Rates range from 37,000 COP ($9.20) to 88,000 COP ($22).
+When travelling the 240 km from Cartagena to Tayrona National Park, you have 2 options: a 5-hour minivan ride to to the El Zaino entrance at Tayrona Park, or a 5.5-hour bus journey, but you may have to transfer in Santa Marta.
+Rates range from 37,000 COP ($9) to 88,000 COP ($22).

 The minivan is the easiest way to reach Tayrona National Park from Cartagena.

 A ticket for Tayrona can be bought with either cash or card (card is accepted only at El Zaino and Calabazo).
 The price for foreigners during low season is 57,500 COP ($14) or 66,500 COP ($16.50) in high season – December to January, during Easter holiday and mid-June to July.